NeuralEnsemble/python-neo/doc/source/core.rst

 ==============
 Neo objects are initialized with "required", "recommended", and "additional" arguments.

     - Required arguments MUST be provided at the time of initialization.
-They are used in the construction of the underlying Numpy object.
+They are used in the construction of the underlying object.
     - Recommended arguments may be provided at the time of initialization.
 They are accessible as Python attributes.
 They can also be set or modified after initialization.
     - Additional arguments are defined by the user (you!) and are not part of the Neo object model.
 A primary goal of the Neo project is extensibility.
 These additional arguments are entries in an attribute of the object: a Python dict called _annotations.